+1

 Education is needed for industry and home buyers

 Challenge delivering education with consistent messaging

 Education Education EA's and builders, needs to be free and readily

 available

 Share knowledge (with other local governments)

-Quality control key during building
+Education Outcomes Quality control key during building

 Ways to Open dialogue regarding building form

-Support Education Motivate action
+Support Motivate action

 EA's need to be involved earlier

-Outcomes Integration
+Integration

 How do I actually do this?

 Quality Control

 Incentives for highest steps and Zero Carbon (Floor area ratios)

-Consister Consistency with messaging, don't switch standards
+Consistency with messaging, don't switch standards

-Step jumps have design implications
+Concerns Step jumps have design implications

-Timing Concerns Home design 2-3 years out
+Home design 2-3 years out

 2023 is too soon for higher Step Changes

-Lead time is critical +1
+Timing Lead time is critical +1

 Move Fast Can't afford to wait, but not all voices are in the room -

 those that aren't participating probably don't want change

 No time to waste

 Need to simplify

 Consistency of application (of Step Code regulation by AHJ)

-Comerci Focus
+Focus

 General Balance (Municipal) objectives

 Principles Focus on what we can do today

-Regulatory We need homes people can afford
+Pogulatory We need homes people can afford

-Guidance Safe, low carbon and affordable housing (in the context of
+Regulatory • • Safe, low carbon and affordable housing (in the context of

-Guiuance concern regarding complex design standards)
+Guidance concern regarding complex design standards)

 Regional Is this all municipalities in CRD, or just those here?

 Consistency I want to see consistency across the region

 Likely Policy Seems likely zero carbon would drive higher steps (by

 Outcomes virtue of the carbon intensity of electricity)

 Step 3 requires very efficient home

+I

 Motivation How can we make the world a better place

 for Change GHGs need to be addressed and we need direction

-for change Prevent Greenhouse Gas Emissions
+- Prevent Greenhouse Gas Emissions

-Mid-construction id-construction blower door test should be mandatory
+Mid-construction blower door test should be mandatory

-Possible • Step 4 is a departure (of what is currently being built), Low
+Possible Step 4 is a departure (of what is currently being but

 Policy Carbon less so

-Poliov Outcomes Pushing low carbon can push cooling
+Policy Outcomes Pushing low carbon can push cooling

-Policy Requests for Keep it simple
+- Requests for Keep it simple

 Guidance Policy Simple and Clear +1

 Specific Introduce measurement requirement ASAP

 Suggestions "Or" allows workaround in the interim

 Complexity of Step Code

 How to ensure compliance and how to manage non-

 Regulatory compliance

 Some things out of Municipalities control

 Public Managing public response

 Public resistance to change

 Supply sl nortages

 Challenges Observed d entropy with agreement matrix

 Push bac k from fortis would be strong (for option 3)

 (Challenges with) implementing new regulations

 Option 3 - flexibility

 Option 3 might help small houses while meeting targets -

-the more comfortable option
+Observations the more comfortable option

 Observations Options 1&2 seem to provide an out for builders (to avoid

 Option meaningful emission reductions)

 Specific Option 2 is also very flexible

-- Option 2&3 Give us the chance to stay at Step 3
+Feedback Option 2&3 Give us the chance to stay at Step 3

-Feedback Option 3 Is best - we don't have time (referring to global
+Option 3 Is best - we don't have time (referring to global

-climate change)
+Suggestions climate change)

-Step 4 - 2024, OR Low Carbon Construction (suggested
+• Step 4 - 2024, OR Low Carbon Construction (suggested

-Suggestions alternative Option)
+alternative Option)

 Observed agreement with Option 3

-v -1

-3.2.3 Agreement Matrix - Part 9 Residential
+4.2.3 Agreement Matrix - Part 9 Residential